Miami Shores in Miami-Dade County, Florida — The American South (South Atlantic)

 Erected by The Historical Association of Southern Florida.

-.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Postal Mail and Philately series list.
 A significant historical year for this entry is 1888.

 Location.
 25° 51.854′ N, 80° 10.261′ W. Marker is in Miami Shores, Florida, in Miami-Dade County.
-Marker is at the intersection of North Bayshore Drive and Northeast 96th Street, on the right when traveling north on North Bayshore Drive.
+It is at the intersection of North Bayshore Drive and Northeast 96th Street, on the right when traveling north on North Bayshore Drive.
 Touch for map.
 Marker is in this post office area: Miami FL 33138, United States of America.
 Touch for directions.

 Also see . . .
 Miami Shores.
 Miami Herald "Flashback Miami" (Submitted on October 10, 2020, by Larry Gertner of New York, New York.)